 How Does Gymnema Sylvestre Work?

-One of the best effects of Gymnema sylvestre is that it takes effect quickly.
+One of the top Gymnema sylvestre benefits is that it takes effect quickly.
 Studies have found that the sugar-blocking effects start just 30 seconds after you put it in your mouth and they last for up to one hour, when sugar cravings are at their strongest, which helps to cut back on sugar intake.

-How to Use Gymnema Sylvestre to Stop Sugar Cravings
+How to Use Gymnema Sylvestre For Sugar Cravings

-While you can take Gymnema sylvestre in any form you desire, the easiest and most common ways to consume this plant is in a lozenge form (Sweet Defeat is the best-known brand; the company was formerly called Crave Crush).
+While you can take Gymnema sylvestre in a number of ways, the easiest and most common ways to consume this plant is in a lozenge form.
 You simply let the lozenge dissolve in your mouth like a breath mint, which allows the gymnemic acids to coat your tongue.
 This coating is sufficient to block sugar from binding to your sweet taste buds.
-Capsules are another form factor for Gymnema sylvestre, but they’re less effective at blocking ability to taste sweetness, since the gymnemic acids need to be in contact with your tongue to work.
-Also, capsules are not as fast-acting as the lozenge, which can reduce their effectiveness.
+Capsules are another form factor for Gymnema sylvestre, but they’re less effective at blocking ability to taste sweetness since the gymnemic acids need to be in contact with your tongue to work.
+Also, capsules are not as fast-acting as lozenges, which can reduce their effectiveness.

-With a Gymnema sylvestre mouthwash, you need to keep it in your mouth for a few minutes to make sure it can take effect on your taste buds.
+If you use a mouthwash containing Gymnema sylvestre, you need to keep it in your mouth for a few minutes to make sure it can take effect on your taste buds.
 The mouthwash can work to stop cravings, but it requires you to carry the liquid around with you so that it’s accessible when cravings strike, and the bitter flavor is often still an issue for most users.

 Frequently Asked Questions about Gymnema Sylvestre